LINE1: Structure

 A typical L1 element is approximately 6,000 base pairs (bp) long and consists of two non-overlapping open reading frames (ORFs) which are flanked by untranslated regions (UTRs) and target site duplications.
 In humans, ORF2 is thought to be translated by an unconventional termination/reinitiation mechanism, while mouse L1s contain an internal ribosome entry site (IRES) upstream of each ORF.

 5' UTR

-The 5' UTR of the L1 element contains a strong internal RNA polymerase II transcription promoter in sense.

 The 5' UTRs of mouse L1s contain a variable number of GC-rich tandemly repeated monomers of around 200 bp, followed by a short non-monomeric region.
-Human 5’ UTRs are ~900 bp in length and do not contain repeated motifs.
-All families of human L1s harbor in their most 5’ extremity a binding motif for the transcription factor YY1.
+Human 5' UTRs are ~900 bp in length and do not contain repeated motifs.
+All families of human L1s harbor in their most 5' extremity a binding motif for the transcription factor YY1.
 Younger families also have two binding sites for SOX-family transcription factors, and both YY1 and SOX sites were shown to be required for human L1 transcription initiation and activation.
-Both mouse and human 5’ UTRs also contain a weak antisense promoter of unknown function.
+Both mouse and human 5' UTRs also contain a weak antisense promoter of unknown function.